 Email: maryharper44gmail [dot] com

 Ms Mary Harper is a journalist and author who has reported on Somalia and Somaliland since the early 1990s.
-She is the author of the book Getting Somalia Wrong?
+She is the author of the books Everything You Have Told Me is True: The Many Faces of Al Shabaab (2019) and Getting Somalia Wrong?
 Faith, Hope and War in a Shattered State (2012).
 She has done consultancy on Somali issues for a wide range of organisations, and speaks regularly about Somalia at public events.

 Email: mmohamud0gmail [dot] com